nla-group/classix-matlab/README.md

 # Contributors

-This MATLAB CLASSIX implementation is maintained by Xinye Chen (Charles University Prague), Mike Croucher (MathWorks), and Stefan Güttel (University of Manchester).
-If you find CLASSIX useful in your work, please consider citing the below reference [1].
-If you have any problems or questions, just drop us an email to `stefan.guettel@manchester.ac.uk`.
+This CLASSIX implementation is maintained by Xinye Chen (Charles University Prague), Mike Croucher (MathWorks), and Stefan Güttel (University of Manchester).
+If you find CLASSIX useful in your work, please consider citing our paper [1].
+If you have any problems or questions, just drop us an email: `stefan.guettel@manchester.ac.uk`

 # References